Categories: BroadbandMunicipal

 Michael Bradley

 Mike Bradley is a partner at Bradley Werner, LLC.
-Mike has spent nearly his entire 30+ year career representing local governments and access television organizations on cable television and telecommunications issues.
+Mike has spent nearly his entire 30+ year career representing local governments and access television organizations on broadband, cable television, telecommunications, and utility issues.
 Throughout that time, he has had the privilege of representing many of his clients continuously.
 Mike has received the highest attorney ratings from Martindale-Hubble and is admitted to practice in Minnesota, Wisconsin, and Washington and in multiple federal courts, including the United States Supreme Court.

 Recent Posts